 15. Start planning now

 Planning for retirement is about more than counting dollars; it’s also about visualizing the life you want to lead.
-To plan properly, you need to have a good idea where you’d like to live and what activities you want to do.
-You’ll also want to calculate your life expectancy and your expected Social Security benefits as part of the planning process.
+To plan properly, you need to have a good idea of where you’d like to live and what activities you want to do.
+Calculate your life expectancy and your expected Social Security benefits as part of the planning process.

 18. Pay off your debt